Blackjack200/Blackjack200/README.md

 * I approach work with a highly focused mindset, enabling me to dive deeply into complex problems and produce high-quality results.
 * Comfortable with both independent and collaborative work, I thrive when given the freedom to focus on technical challenges that require concentration.
-* _<del>I have a unique cognitive style shaped by ADHD and traits of ASD, which helps me focus deeply on complex tasks and problem-solving while working independently.</del>_

 ### 🎮 Gaming Interests